 RAM, also called Random Access Memory, is a form of computer storage unit that allows contained data to be accessed randomly.
 This differs from other storage devices, such as hard disks, CDs, floppies, etc., which read and write data only in a predefined order, varying application loading time depending upon their physical location.

 Every software uses memory for its operations.
-When you load a program, for example word processor or a browser, the CPU (Central Processing Unit) extracts the required executable (.EXE) and other crucial files from your hard disk and stores it into RAM.
+When you load a program, for example, a word processor or a browser, the CPU (Central Processing Unit) extracts the required executable (.EXE) and other crucial files from your hard disk and stores it in RAM.
 All operations are then executed from this RAM, rather than accessing hard disk which is a much slower process.
 The greater the space, the larger the capacity to hold programs and run multiple tasks simultaneously.

 Sometimes, the computer may run short on physical memory, probing you to terminate running programs before loading any further.
 Not only is this frustrating, but also alarming for the user who goes on closing down all applications.
 However, that is neither convenient nor, practical.
 Instead, here are a few recommended ways to increase memory space and optimize RAM to the fullest.